psalqvist/viaplay-assignment/README.md

 3. Create a `.env` file with the following environment variables: `TMDB_API_KEY=<your TMDb API key>`

+4. To build the TypeScript code into JavaScript, run: `npm run build`

-4. Start the server: `npm start`
+5. Start the server: `npm start`

-5. The server is now running on `http://localhost:8080`.
+6. The server is now running on `http://localhost:8080`.

-6. Send a get request to try the api: `GET /v1/movies/trailer?url=https://content.viaplay.se/pc-se/film/arrival-2016`
+7. Send a get request to try the api: `GET /v1/movies/trailer?url=https://content.viaplay.se/pc-se/film/arrival-2016`

+## Running server in development mode

+To start the server in development mode using nodemon and ts-node, run: `npm run dev`

 ## Running Tests